skyellen/robwork-mirror/doc/topics/scriptinterface.hpp.md

 # Introduction # 	{#sec_rw_sinterface_intro}
-The script interface is generated using [SWIG](http://www.swig.org/) which makes it possible to interface using multiple different languages including python, lua and java.
+The script interface is generated using [SWIG](http://www.swig.org/) which makes it possible to interface using many different languages.
 See http://www.swig.org for a complete list of supported languages.

-By default only Lua and Python interfaces are generated for RobWork.
-In this document the use of these two interfaces will be introduced.
+By default Lua, Python and Java interfaces are generated for RobWork.
+In this document the use of these interfaces will be introduced.
+SWIG can not yet generate interfaces for MatLab, but fortunately MatLab provides good support for Java.

 # Lua interface # 	{#sec_robwork_lua}